 Here again, there are a LOT of them on the market and they are very popular so here are a couple of upsides and downsides of LED:

-Safety: There are less risk of a malfunction that can cause a fire than HID Bulbs.
+Safety: There are less risk of a malfunction that can cause a fire or damage than HID Bulbs.

 Ease of use:

 Most LED's are plug and play and don't require various component.

 You don't need to change a bulb ever and most products will last up to 3 years before degrading.

 The diodes will emit around 50% less heat than HID's and much of this heat is generated in the circuit thus not radiated directly into your canopy.
 Depending on the model, most LED's will have a built-in cooling system as well, meaning you don't need extra climatization.

 LED's can be equivalent to HID's but will draw less electricity from and reduce your utility bill.
 Additionally, the reduction in heat implicates less cooling equipment such as fans and climatization.
 This will reduce the overall energy consumption of your setup.
 It is now common to see similar yields with LED compared to their HID equivalent, but using around 40% less power.